 1. Conducts a baseline audit [of the “commuting burden”]

 This is not difficult or onerous.
 Our simple, free excel spreadsheet template with GoogleMaps dynamic links requires only postal codes of employees’ commute start and employer’s workplaces.
-To have a more comprehensive audit, the employer gathers employees’ home & work address, mode(s) of travel, start & finish time, job/position; then uses GoogleMaps links to tally VKT, CO2e, modes.
+To have a more comprehensive audit, the employer gathers employees’ home & work address, mode(s) of travel, start & finish time, job/position; then uses GoogleMaps links to tally VKT, CO2e, mode options, etc.

 2. Identifies & offers peer swaps